- Cooking is the leading cause of home fires and home fire injuries in Edmonton.

-Last year, Edmonton experienced 54 electrical-related fires.
-These fires caused over $3.1 million in damages, five injuries, and one fatality.
-Learn about home electrical hazards and how to reduce the risk of fire.
+In 2021, Edmonton experienced more than 130 cooking-related fires.
+These fires caused over $4.8 million in damages.
+Learn about cooking safety and how to reduce the risk of fire.

 If you have any questions about burn prevention, join the conversation on social media during Burn Awareness Week using the hashtag #burnawarenessweek.

 Hot surfaces damage skin.
 Here’s how you can prevent contact burns around the home.

 - The glass doors of gas fireplaces can reach extreme temperatures.
 Serious burn injuries from hot glass can happen in less than 1 second of contact.
 Use safety gates, install screen barriers, and supervise toddlers and young children around fireplaces.

 - Glass fireplace doors remain hot for at least an hour after use.
 Make sure fireplace “on” switches and remote controls are out of the reach of children.